PhateValleyman/MagiskSSH/README.md

 OpenSSH however also needs a patch which is different for every version.
 To generate one for a new version do this:

-- Unpack the new version's source to a directory twice (ie. `tar xzf openssh-version.tar.gz a; mv openssh-version a; cp -a a b`)
+- Unpack the new version's source to a directory twice (ie. `tar xzf openssh-version.tar.gz; mv openssh-version a; cp -a a b`)
 - Try to apply the patch to b, it will not patch without issues (`cd b; patch -p1 < path/to/previous.patch`)
 - Fix all errors and warnings
+- Remove the pre-patch backups and reject files
-- Possibly add more changes
+- Possibly add more changes.
+Candidates are:
+  - Calls to getpwnam
+  - Calls to getpwuid
 - Generate a new patch (`diff -urN a b > path/to/new.patch`)
 - Try to build the module.
 If not possible, fix errors and generate a new patch